apache/accumulo-website/_docs-4/getting-started/features.md

 ### Manager fail over

 Multiple managers can be configured.
-Zookeeper locks are used to determine which manager is active.
-The remaining managers simply wait for the current manager to lose its lock.
+Zookeeper locks are used to determine which manager is the primary manager.
+The remaining managers will attempt to take on the primary manager role if the current primary manager loses its lock.
 Current manager state is held in the metadata table and Zookeeper.

 ### Logical time